postsharp/postsharp-emails/100-retry-aspect-parameters.md

-# Auto-Retry Aspect, With Aspect Parameters
+# Auto-Retry Aspect with Aspect Parameters

-Today we'll learn how to make your aspect parametric and will apply this technique to a new aspect type: auto-retry.
+Today, we will learn how to make your aspect parametric and apply this technique to a new aspect type: auto-retry.

-It's not unusual for a method to fail, not because of any inherent issues with the method's code, but due to unpredictable external circumstances.
+It's not uncommon for a method to fail, not due to inherent issues with the method's code, but because of unpredictable external circumstances.
 A good example of this is when connecting to an external data source or API.
-Instead of letting the method fail and immediately throw an exception that needs handling, it might be more appropriate to retry the operation.
+Instead of letting the method fail and immediately throw an exception that needs handling, it might be more suitable to retry the operation.

 With this in mind, let's outline some basic functionalities this aspect should have: